-Many women have traveled to Peru alone and had nothing but great time.
+Many women have traveled to Peru alone and had nothing but a great time.
 However, this country isn't the safest in terms of females traveling solo since there have been reports of women being attacked or shamed, so be careful, especially at night and apply precaution measures at all times and avoid dark and empty streets and locations.

 So...
 How Safe Is Peru Really?

-The main tactic of pikcpockets is making up various ways to distract tourists, like an old woman spilling something on you, falling in front of you, or dropping something in front of your feet.
+The main tactic of pickpockets is making up various ways to distract tourists, like an old woman spilling something on you, falling in front of you, or dropping something in front of your feet.

-Then there’s the issue of “express kidnappings” during which tourists are held hostage and driven around the city from one ATM to another, until they withdraw all their money.
+Then there’s the issue of “express kidnappings” during which tourists are held hostage and driven around the city from one ATM to another until they withdraw all their money.

 If you plan on visiting them during sunset or sunrise because of the gorgeous view they offer, keep in mind that this is when the local banditos operate here.

 - Visas - Most countries do not need a visa in order to enter Peru.
 Make sure your passport is valid for at least six months past your date of departure from Peru.
-Keep in mind that your stamp may be for 30 days, though the real limit is for 180.
+Keep in mind that your stamp is valid for 30 days, though the real limit is for 180.
 In this case, just explain to the immigration officials that you need more than 30 days and show them your return ticket.
 You may even get a so-called Tarjeta Andina de Migración, which you will have to return upon your exit from Peru.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Sol is the official currency in Peru, but many places accept US dollars.
 ATMs are available in nearly every city and town in Peru, as well as major establishments.
 You are advised to exchange money in exchange offices as they often give a slightly better rate than banks.

-- Weather - Due to Peru's diverse geography the weather varies from region to region.
+- Weather - Due to Peru's diverse geography, the weather varies from region to region.
 When it's warm on the coast, it can be extremely cold in the mountains while the weather can be completely different in the jungle areas.
 In return, winter lasts from June to September on the coastal regions, during which time the mountainous areas are sunny and warm, though still cold at night.
 This is, for the most part, the best time to visit most regions.

 - Airports - Jorge Chávez International Airport is Peru's main international and domestic airport.
 It is located in Callao, 11 km from Lima, Peru's capital.